 Tailoring training modules to strengthen evaluation partnerships: J-PAL’s custom courses

 This is the second blog in a series illustrating stories of how J-PAL’s training courses have built new policy and research partnerships and strengthened existing ones to advance evidence-informed decision-making.
-The first blog in the series highlights two meaningful examples from J-PAL’s Evaluating Social Programs course participants.
+The first blog in the series highlights two meaningful examples from J-PAL’s Evaluating Social Programs course participants, the third illustrates how online course participants applied learnings at their organizations, and the fourth shares how training activities within J-PAL's evaluation incubators helped partners engage more deeply with research design.

 Through our custom courses, J-PAL works in close partnership with organizations to tailor our training materials on using and producing rigorous evidence to meet specific interests and learning goals.
 This can include customizing content to a particular sector, geographic area, or level of technical detail, such as a workshop on strategies to measure gender outcomes for practitioners working on gender-related programs in South Asia.
 These tailored offerings enable participants to engage with examples that resonate with their experiences and equip them to apply learnings to their work.